March 14, 2019 - April 7, 2019

 Thank you for your interest in Seattle’s Moisture Festival.
 We are dedicated to presenting the very best in live comedy/varietè, aerial, and cabaret performance.
 Our festival is organized by performers, for performers, and has become a place to gather, see old friends and meet new ones.
 Our approach is a unique volunteer-driven festival, and continues to be a work in progress.

 If you have performed at the Moisture Festival in the past, please do not assume that you will automatically be invited back.
 While you might be invited to join us again, you will increase the likelihood of returning if you let us know that you are interested and available.
-As a volunteer-based festival, we do not have the time or staff to contact all 500+ performers who have graced our stages over the last 14 years, so it is incumbent upon you to contact us if you want to perform in the next festival.
+As a volunteer-based festival, we do not have the time or staff to contact all 500+ performers who have graced our stages over the last 15 years, so it is incumbent upon you to contact us by filling out the form below if you want to perform in the next festival.

 We do not book individuals or groups to do full shows.

 Our policy is to only book performers whom the organizers or their associates have personally seen in live performance.
 However, in the interest of real variety, we save a few slots for performers with whom we are not yet familiar.

 Please note that Fire Performance is NOT allowed in any of the festival’s venues.